 Careers at Shebbear College is run by Mrs Aliberti.
-We also employ a company called Inspiring Futures, who offer activities for pupils starting in Form One and then join us to do workshops and more detailed Careers Guidance with a Careers Officer throughout pupils’ time at school and beyond.
+We also employ a company called Futuresmart, who offer activities for pupils starting in Form One and then join us to do workshops and more detailed Careers Guidance with a Careers Officer throughout pupils’ time at school and beyond.
 It offers independent professional advice through a comprehensive, expert Careers programme with access at different levels for all pupils at the school.

 One of the events we are particularly proud of is the careers morning called ‘Life beyond 18’.
 Mrs Aliberti has run the event for the last three years and it has grown in size and scope each year.
-Being a small school in rural Devon, some of the pupils here can be quite narrow minded about the possibilities available to them in the big wide world and the idea is to open their eyes to a wider environment.
+The former Head, Simon Weale, referred to it last year as ‘one of the best events we have at Shebbear’.Being a small school in rural Devon, some of the pupils here can be quite narrow minded about the possibilities available to them in the big wide world and the idea is to open their eyes to a wider environment.
 It is also a chance for them to find out about careers they may be interested in but not know much about.
 Finally, it is really useful for them to understand that often as adults we go in all sorts of different directions sometimes before arriving at our long term career choice and that all these experiences can be positive.

 In 2019 we had 26 different speakers and careers represented including all of the Armed Forces.
 Many of the speakers are parents of pupils and Old Shebbearians who are always very generous with their time.
 There are also contributors from local businesses and we are very keen to increase these sorts of contacts.
 It is a great chance for ex-pupils to give back to the school and for current pupils to make links with people with established careers who are willing to help and support them.